Chapter 1

 Figure 1.
 Programming in SwiftUI

-With the release of SwiftUI, you can now develop the app's UI with a declarative Swift syntax in Xcode.
-What that means to you is that the UI code is easier and more natural to write.
-Compared with the existing UI frameworks like UIKit, you can create the same UI with way less code.
+With the release of SwiftUI, it's now possible to develop an app's UI with a declarative Swift syntax in Xcode.
+This means that the UI code is easier and more natural to write, and compared to existing UI frameworks like UIKit, you can create the same UI with much less code.

-The preview function has always been a weak point of Xcode.
-While you can preview simple layouts in Interface Builder, you usually can't preview the complete UI until the app is loaded onto the simulators.
-With SwiftUI, you get immediate feedback of the UI you are coding.
-For example, you add a new record to a table, Xcode renders the UI change on the fly in a preview canvas.
+In the past, the preview function in Xcode has been a weak point, as it was only possible to preview simple layouts in Interface Builder, and it wasn't possible to preview the complete UI until the app was loaded onto the simulators.
+However, with SwiftUI, you get immediate feedback on the UI you're coding.
+For example, if you add a new record to a table, Xcode renders the UI change on the fly in a preview canvas.
 If you want to preview how your UI looks in dark mode, you just need to change an option.
-This instant preview feature simply makes UI development a breeze and iteration much faster.
+This instant preview feature makes UI development a breeze and iteration much faster.

-Not only does it allow you to preview the UI, the new canvas also lets you design the user interface visually using drag and drop.
-What's great is that Xcode automatically generates the SwiftUI code as you add the UI component visually.
-The code and the UI are always in sync.
-This is a feature Apple developers anticipated for a long time.
+In addition to allowing you to preview the UI, the new canvas also lets you design the user interface visually using drag-and-drop.
+Xcode automatically generates the SwiftUI code as you add UI components visually, ensuring that the code and the UI are always in sync.
+This is a feature that Apple developers have been anticipating for a long time.

-In this book, you will dive deep into SwiftUI, learn how to layout the built-in components, and create complex UIs with the framework.
-I know some of you may already have experience in iOS development.
-Let me first walk you through the major differences between the existing framework that you're using (e.g. UIKit) and SwiftUI.
-If you are completely new to iOS development or even have no programming experience, you can use the information as a reference or even skip the following sections.
-I don't want to scare you away from learning SwiftUI, it is an awesome framework for beginners.
+In this book, you will delve deep into SwiftUI, learning how to lay out built-in components and create complex UIs with the framework.
+If you already have experience in iOS development, let me first walk you through the major differences between the existing framework you're using (e.g., UIKit) and SwiftUI.
+However, if you're completely new to iOS development or have no programming experience, you can use this information as a reference or even skip the following sections.
+I don't want to discourage you from learning SwiftUI; it's an awesome framework for beginners.

 Declarative vs Imperative Programming

-If you are new to programming, you probably don't need to care about the difference because everything is new to you.
-However, if you have some experience in Object-oriented programming or have developed with UIKit before, this paradigm shift affects how you think about building user interfaces.
+If you're new to programming, you may not need to worry too much about the difference as everything is new to you.
+However, if you have some experience in object-oriented programming or have developed with UIKit before, this paradigm shift can affect how you think about building user interfaces.
 You may need to unlearn some old concepts and relearn new ones.

 So, what's the difference between imperative and declarative programming?
-If you go to Wikipedia and search for the terms, you will find these definitions:
+If you search for the terms on Wikipedia, you'll find these definitions:

 In computer science, imperative programming is a programming paradigm that uses statements that change a program's state.
 In much the same way that the imperative mood in natural languages expresses commands, an imperative program consists of commands for the computer to perform.